Rua Kēnana Hepetipa: The prophet at Maungapōhatu

 Te Kooti Arikirangi, the founder of the Ringatu religion, had predicted before he died that he would have successor.
 Rua's statement that he was the successor to Te Kooti was first announced through an experience that he underwent on Maungapōhatu, the sacred mountain of Tūhoe.
 The oral narratives tell how Rua and his first wife, Pinepine Te Rika, were directed to climb the mountain by a supernatural apparition, later revealed to be the archangel Gabriel.
 There they were shown a hidden diamond, the guardian-stone of the land, whose bright light was shielded by Te Kooti's shawl.
 Rua, in his turn, covered it again to protect it.
 In some versions of the narrative Rua met both Whaitiri, the ancestress of Tūhoe, and Christ on the mountain.
 Rua would soon claim to be the Māori brother of Christ.

 The first of three periods of settlement at Maungapōhatu, Rua arrived at this isolated outpost as the winter set in.
 Those who were there can still remember the harshness of that first year: the potato crop failed and there were no pigs to be had.
-Tatu, one of the Riwaiti, had to go back to Te Whaiti to collect 6 sows to start their own breeding colony.
+Tatu, one of the Riwaiti, had to go back to Te Whaiti to collect six sows to start their own breeding colony.
 At least 50 people died that winter, most of them children, from the inadequacy of the houses, an outbreak of typhoid which came from the valley camps, and a measles epidemic which devastated the community.
 Sometimes there was nothing to eat but huhu, and the coarse toi leaves, normally used only for clothing.
 But from this inauspicious beginning, the community struggled on to a first summer of great plenty.
-Two groups had come together to build 'te pa tapu o te atua', the sacred pā of the Lord, the Tūhoe, about half the entire tribe, and the Whakatohea, who through confiscation were almost landless.
-To signify the union between these two Mataatua tribes, Rua constructed the house of the Lord, Hiruharama Hou, built with two gables.
-One side was for Tūhoe and the other for Whakatohea.
+Two groups had come together to build "te pā tapu o te atua", the sacred pā of the Lord, the Tūhoe, about half the entire tribe, and the Whakatōhea, who through confiscation were almost landless.
+To signify the union between these two Mātaatua tribes, Rua constructed the house of the Lord, Hiruharama Hou, built with two gables.
+One side was for Tūhoe and the other for Whakatōhea.